Aanazhagan: Production

-T. K. Rajendran was initially supposed to direct this film since he fell down and got hit hard, he was replaced by Thyagarajan.
-Prashanth appeared in drag role in Aanazhagan and noted the most daunting aspects of the role were the "waxing, the threading, the works" as well as "wearing a sari in summer, doing a bharatanatya sequence in a woman's costume, and getting the nuances and variations right were the other challenges", revealing his mum had assisted him.
+T. R. Rajendran was initially supposed to direct this film; since he fell down and got hit hard and he was in very busy schedule with four films, he was replaced by Thiagarajan.
+Prashanth appeared in drag role in Aanazhagan and noted the most daunting aspects of the role were the "waxing, the threading, the works" as well as "wearing a sari in summer, doing a bharatanatya sequence in a woman's costume, and getting the nuances and variations right were the other challenges", revealing his mother had assisted him.
 The actor was also involved in the production of the film.
-The voice for Prashanth's female character Rajalakshmi was given by the famous dubbing artiste Anuradha.
+The voice for Prashanth's female character Rajalakshmi was given by the famous dubbing artiste Durga Sundararajan.
 The film became the first project to have scenes shot in the newly created JJ Studios in 1995.

 Soundtrack

-The film score and the soundtrack were composed by Ilaiyaraaja and lyrics were written by Vaali.
+The soundtrack was composed by Ilaiyaraaja and lyrics were written by Vaali.

 Release

-The film performed well at the box office.
+The film performed average at the box office.
 Soon after the film's release, Thiagarajan and Prashanth began working on another project titled Padagotti Babu, which eventually did not develop.
 Likewise, another production by his father during the period, Pulithevan co-starring Manisha Koirala and Sangita, was also stalled.